donnapep/book-review/README.md

 * Show an archive of your reviews by title or genre.

 ## Internationalization ##
-This plugin supports the following translations:
+This plugin supports the following translations: Arabic, Chinese, French, German, Italian, Russian, and Spanish.

-* Italian
-* Spanish
-* Chinese
-* Russian
-* German

-If you would like to volunteer to translate this plugin into other languages, please contact me at donnapep@gmail.com.
+If you would like to volunteer to translate this plugin into another language, or would like to update an existing file to include any missing translation text, please contact me at donnapep@gmail.com.

 ## Installation ##